 Logline:

-A canceled manifestation coach hitches a cross-country ride with a young cynic in an attempt to restore her reputation and regain her coveted spot at an upcoming conference.
+A canceled manifestation coach hitches a cross-country ride with a Gen-Z cynic in an attempt to restore her reputation and reclaim her coveted spot at an elite spirituality convention.

 Placements: